-The server queues notifications for the client as events occur, and when the client makes an RPC call (of any sort), the pending notifications are returned as individual RopNotify packets as part of the response to the RPC call.
+The server queues notifications for the client as events occur, and when the client makes an RPC call (of any sort), the pending notifications are returned as NotificationData structures in individual RopNotify packets, as specified in [MS-OXCROPS], as part of the response to the RPC call.

-This section describes the formats of the notification structures returned by servers.
+This section describes the formats of the NotificationData structures returned by servers.